misoboute/ostanes/README.md

 - By default, if no spirit is set as default for
 - Summoning spirits by name (without version) assumes the latest version.
 - Rituals or indexes are not cached locally as accessing the remote grimoire is fast enough given a reliable connection.
 Grimoire indexes are broken down to small enough chunks based on the initial letters of the package names they contain.
 When summoning a spirit, if not found in the vessel, only the required piece of the remote index is downloaded.
+- Rituals have access to the class `RitualUtil` that provides utilities for downloading, extracting, patching, and other common activities needed when building/installing software.
+- When `RitualUtil` fails to download from a certain abode, sends an email to the ritual maintainer (address must be set in the ritual).

+## Implemented